Dental crowns in Essendon

 A dental crown is a covering that goes completely around a tooth.
-They can be made from various materials but usually from pure porcelain that is fused to a metal substructure, often gold or from porcelain only.
-Starting 1985, we have implemented the latest in German engineering technologies in dentistry, which allows us to digitally create your dental crown in one visit.
-See our CEREC section below for more information and videos.
+Historically, crowns have been metals such as gold, or a porcelain ‘jacket’ , both of which were separately affixed to the tooth.
+Modern crowns are usually made from pure porcelain fused to a metal substructure, often gold.
+Our dentists then affix this joint structure to the tooth.
+Our Essendon dental clinic has a decades-long history in implementing the most modern and innovative engineering technologies into our practice.
+We have an in-house CEREC machine, which allows us to digitally create your dental crown in one visit.
+See our CEREC post for more information and videos.

-Crowns are used to support a tooth and decrease the tooth’s chances of fracturing.
-They are especially useful when a tooth has been heavily filled or root-filled and the remaining tooth is weak or there is not enough tooth structure left to hold in a filling.
+Modern dentistry uses crowns to support a tooth and decrease the tooth’s chances of fracturing.
+They are especially useful when a tooth has been heavily filled or root-filled, leaving the remaining tooth weak.
+Other practical crown applications include where there is not enough tooth structure left to hold in a filling.
 Crowns are also used for aesthetic reasons when we need to change the shape or colour of a tooth.

 What does the crown procedure involve?

 The length of time it takes to prepare a tooth for a crown depends on the difficulty of the situation.
-Usually a minimum of 1 hour is required in the dental chair.
-An impression (mould) is taken of the prepared tooth and sent to a dental technician who takes approximately 2 weeks to construct the crown.
-A temporary crown is made of plastic and is placed on the tooth for this time, so that you can eat properly and the tooth looks normal.
-It takes approximately 30 minutes to cement in the new crown on the next visit.
+Usually, you will require a minimum of 1 hour in the dental chair.
+An impression (mould) is taken of the prepared tooth and sent to an off-site dental laboratory which takes approximately two weeks to construct the crown.
+For these two weeks, we make a temporary crown out of plastic so that you can eat properly and the tooth looks normal.
+During your second visit, it takes approximately 30 minutes to cemen

 How long will a crown last?

-Generally a crown fails not because there is something wrong with the crown, but due to decay in the tooth around the crown, or a change in the rest of the mouth (such as teeth get darker, but crown stays the same) and this makes the crown stand out or the gum recede around the crown.
+- a change in the rest of the mouth (such as teeth get darker, but the crown stays the same), resulting in the crown standing out or the gum receding around the crown.

-Depending on the situation, a crown should last for approximately 10 years, if the supporting tooth stays healthy.
-It is important though that you maintain regular dental check-ups over this time, because if something starts going wrong with the crown it can more easily be corrected at an early stage.
+Depending on the situation, a crown should last for approximately ten years, so long as the supporting tooth stays healthy.
+It’s important to maintain regular dental check-ups over this time because if something starts going wrong with the crown, it can be corrected more easily if it’s picked up earlier.

 What are crowns made of?